 Researches have suggested that the relationship between periodontal disease and diabetes goes both ways.
 Not only do people with diabetes have more severe periodontal disease, but periodontal disease may make it more difficult for people who have diabetes to control the condition.

-Other diseases where chronic infection may be an important factor and have also been associated with periodontal disease includecardiovascular diseases, rheumatoid arthritis, stroke, chronic kidney disease and obesity.
+where chronic infection may be an important factor and have also been associated with periodontal disease includecardiovascular diseases, rheumatoid arthritis, stroke, chronic kidney disease and obesity.